-Emma acts as a specialist historical consultant for radio, television, and the media.
+Emma acts as a specialist broadcaster and historical consultant for radio, television, and the media.

 History Hit’s Art Detective: Emma was recently invited by Oxford art historian and TV presenter Dr Janina Ramirez to appear on her podcast series looking into the hidden meaning of art.
-The artwork she chose will be revealed when the episode is released in a few weeks.
+Here she decodes the hidden messages of William Morris’s La Belle Iseult.

 BBC Radio York: Emma is in the process of creating several segments on the history of North Yorkshire for the channel.
 Her discussion on York’s Guildhall, Shakespeare and the King’s Men in March 2016 can be found here (at 2:15 and again at 2:47).